 You can expand your wine tour with for example:

-- A two-day trip in the Monferrato region where you will stay in a perfectly authentic and idyllically located agritourism with its own restaurant where slow food is the most important thing.
-During these two days you will visit the fascinating winery Il Chiosso, in which Ghemme and Gattinara set the tone, and the Vicara winery where you will discover the native wine varieties such as Freisa and Griginolino.
-These two wineries are very different from each other, two completely different worlds.
-This diversity is already a whole experience.
-At the location of your stay you will also get to taste the lesser-known, local wines.
+- A tree day trip in the Monferrato and Alto Piemonte region where you will stay in a perfectly authentic and idyllically located agritourism with its own restaurant where slow food is the most important thing.
+During these three days you will visit the fascinating winery La Cantina del Signore where Gattinara will be tasted, also Rovellotti where Ghemme sets the tone, and not to forget the most authentical winery Vicara where you will discover the native wine varieties such as Barbera and Griginolino.
+These three wineries are very different from each other, three completely different worlds.

-Option B: you can spend your last night and day in Turin where you will decide entirely what you wish to do.
+Another option: you can spend your daytime and overnight stays in Turin where you will decide entirely what you wish to do.
 Are you a light culture freak?
 Then take your time in Eataly, in historic cafes, in a couple of nice churches, squares, alleys, old shops with tastings.
 A big culture aficionado?
 Then you will enjoy the Palazzo Madame, Palazzo Reale, Mole Antonelliana, Museo Egizio, and many others.
 You can also visit the Juventus Museum and the Museo dell'Auto (a must see for every car lover).
 Even if the visit was suggested by their partner the ladies will be surprisingly charmed as well by the decorative approach of this museum and will definitely not be bored.